Aaron98990/ways-of-the-game/fouls.md

 If a player leans on the shoulders of another player of their own team in order to head the ball, they threaten injury to themselves. <!-- (This was explicitally in 1990-91 Laws of the Game - "(4) If a player leans on the shoulders of another player of his own team in order to head the ball, the referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect free-kick to the opposing side .") -->

+**Don't make it complicated: If anyone from the team of the offended player thinks its playing in a dangerous manner other than when a player is on the gorund, the referee should call this offense.**

 ## Retaliation Fouls

 Retaliation fouls are generally a yellow card for lack of respect of the game or a reckless challenge.
 They occur when the referee misses or it is percieved that the referee missed a foul against a team-mate.